 The main objective of this session is to help you work more safely with flammable liquids.
-By the time the session is over, you will be able to understand what a flammable liquid is; identify flammable liquid hazards; take proper precautions when storing, dispensing, and handling flammable liquids; prevent fires, explosions, and exposures; and know what to do in an emergency involving flammable liquids.
+By the time the session is over, you will be able to recall the basic characteristics of a flammable liquid; identify flammable liquid hazards; describe precautions to safely store, dispense, transfer, and otherwise handle flammable liquids; recognize measures to prevent fires, explosions, and exposures, and explain actions to respond in an emergency involving flammable liquids.

 Why “Working Safely with Flammable Liquids” Matters:

-- Review the label and safety data sheet (SDS) for safety and health information about the flammable liquids you work with.
+- Read the container label and SDS for safe handling, fire prevention, safety and health information, and emergency response measures about the flammable liquids you work with.

 - Dispense and use only the amount of liquid you need for the job.

 - Store flammable liquids in closed containers, storage cabinets, and away from other chemicals according to the SDS and other workplace safety procedures.

 - Report all spills and fires involving flammable liquids immediately according to facility emergency response procedures